azdavis/azdavis.net/posts/en/middle-housing.md

 ### "This will make traffic and parking worse."

-By building more homes near transit, we make it possible for more people to get around without cars and all the parking spaces and road maintenance they require.
+By building more homes near transit, we make it possible for more people to get around without cars.
+This decreases demand for parking and costly road maintenance.

 Failing to build more housing near transit is the true culprit for traffic.
 If we don't build more housing near transit, more people will have to move out of our city and then commute in via car, clogging up and wearing down our roads, polluting our air, and endangering the public, while not paying property taxes.